Murder of Nada Cella: Further developments

 In January 2024, the notification of the preliminary hearing was announced to Annalucia Cecere.
 A re-examination of the documents has in fact allowed new elements to be highlighted, including an exchange of black money (perhaps discovered by Nada Cella), which would have contributed to motivating the crime, which matured into a tangle with sentimental and criminal characteristics at the same time.
 A further element that came to light and was reported by the public prosecutor is that the strong resemblance between the suspect Annalucia Cecere and the victim could have induced a key witness to mistaken identity.
 This resemblance could have thus made it possible for Cecere, on the day of the crime, to possibly escape.

 However on 1 March 2024, Cecere was acquitted by GUP Angela Maria Nutini due to the lack of sufficient elements for a reasonable hypothesis of conviction, a condition for which a trial can be opened since the promulgation of the Cartabia reform.
 Since the suspect's scooter had been modified by the owner with spare parts, with only the engine and some mechanical segments of the original model surviving, it was not possible to find DNA evidence of the suspect.
-The charges against Soracco and her mother were therefore also dropped, who according to Nutini had "peacefully attempted to mislead" and therefore "they did indeed lie, but to protect themselves from a possible charge of murder and therefore in a legally lawful manner".
+The charges against Soracco and his mother were therefore also dropped.
+According to Nutini, the pair had "peacefully attempted to mislead" and therefore "they did indeed lie, but to protect themselves from a possible charge of murder and therefore in a legally lawful manner".

 The following month, the PM Gabriella Dotto filed an appeal, arguing that the acquittal sentence presents "multiple misrepresentations in the examination of the evidence and the facts which inevitably devalue the complexity of the investigation".
-In addition, in fact, to the need to clarify the proceedings for which the evidence was made unavailable, another point on which potential investigations are being conducted and on which the attention of the public and any acquaintances is being drawn is the identity of the woman who had telephoned, at the time, Mrs Bacchioni, saying that she had seen Cecere in Via Marsala at the time of the crime.
+In addition, in fact, to the need to clarify the proceedings for which the evidence was made unavailable, another point on which potential investigations are being conducted and on which the attention of the public and any acquaintances is being drawn is the identity of the woman who had telephoned, at the time, some witnesses claimed to have seen Cecere in Via Marsala at the time of the crime.

-On 20 November of the same year, the judges of the Court of Appeal accepted the appeal, sending Cecere, Soracco and the mother to trial, with the trial set to begin on 6 February 2025.
-However, the accountant's mother will never go to trial following a decision by the president of the Court of Cassation who in March accepted her lawyer's request since the woman would not be able to understand and want given her age.
+On 20 November of the same year, the judges of the Court of Appeal accepted the appeal, sending Cecere, Soracco and the mother, Marisa Bacchioni to trial, with the trial set to begin on 6 February 2025.
+However, the accountant's mother will never go to trial following a decision by the president of the Court of Cassation, who in March accepted her lawyer's request since the woman would not be able to understand, given her age.